zzonyo/trust-docs-test/source/index.html.md

 ### Note
  - You can fill in only one of direction and offset to cancel the orders. (such as direction=buy, all buy orders will be cancelled, including "open" and "close" offset)
+ - The frequency limit of this interface is 5 times per second.

 > Response: